 Another disadvantage of state-funded rehab is the perceived lack of privacy.
 Because these programs are in essence run by government institutions, many patients may feel uncomfortable sharing personal information concerning their addiction.
 This reluctance to be open during therapy can hinder the effectiveness of their rehab treatment or lead to premature departure from the program.

 Video: State-Funded Rehab

 How Does State-Funded Rehab Compare?

 The overall distribution of funding to these rehab centers varies from state to state, and the types of treatment and services that are provided can vary between different programs within the same state.
 Most state-funded rehab centers will only offer short-term programs (such as detoxification or medical management), although some rehab centers also offer long-term treatment that includes both outpatient and residential care.

-State-funded rehab is generally more bare bones compared to the treatment provided through private facilities.
-Whereas some private rehab programs offer luxury hotel-like amenities such as swimming, art classes, yoga, chef-prepared meals, and nature excursions, many state-funded centers will only provide basic services like counseling, behavioral therapy, addiction classes, and onsite drug tests.
+State-funded rehab generally offers more basic services compared to the treatment provided through private facilities.
+Whereas some private rehab programs offer luxury hotel-like amenities such as swimming, art classes, yoga, chef-prepared meals, and nature excursions, many state-funded centers will focus on providing counseling, behavioral therapy, addiction classes, and onsite drug tests.

 What is the Cost Difference Between State and Private Rehab?

 The cost of treatment in a state-funded rehab center is substantially lower than in a private facility, and many programs are offered to individuals at no cost.